miladyboy/wingman/tasks/Tasks.md

 - [x] Fix UI in mobile, it hides the menu. *bug*
 - [x] Improve the email that users get from Supabase. *fran*
 - [x] The loading dots animation is broken again. *bug* **important**
+- [x] Replace the confirmation alert for deleting a message with a nicer component. *ux*